sraaphorst/AdventOfCode2017/README.md

 http://adventofcode.com/2017

-Incomplete, but I did it well after the advent of code ended to get some Python practice.
+Incomplete, but I did it well after the advent of code ended to get some Python and C++ practice.